DenOrekhov567/Database/README.md

 # Database - plugin for NukkitX
-Designed to create a database connection
+Designed to create a database connection and send requests

 ## Examples
 Do not forget implementation this librarry in your project